Disney's Animal Kingdom Theme Park

 When martins build their nests, they start with pine straw.
 Once they line a nest with oak leaves, we can soon expect to see the arrival of 5 to 7 eggs.
 In just 16 days, the eggs hatch and the purple martin parents get busy caring for their young and feeding them lots of dragonflies.
 In about 26 days, the chicks are filled out with feathers and preparing to take their first flight.
 And by fall, the chicks and their parents set out to make that amazing journey back to the Brazilian Amazon.
 Every year, we look forward to their return!

-Another one of our feathered friends that Disney is helping is the Siberian crane.
-They are iconic, especially in China, where they overwinter before traveling to their breeding grounds in northern Russia.
+The Siberian crane is another one of our feathered friends that Disney is helping.
+These birds are iconic, especially in China, where they overwinter before traveling to their breeding grounds in northern Russia.
 However, the Siberian crane is also critically endangered due to the loss of wetland habitat along its migratory route.
-Disney is focusing on efforts to reverse their decline through the Disney Conservation Fund and the expertise of Disney Cast Members, which supports work to monitor and protect the relevant stopover sites along the 3,000-plus-mile migration path the birds take each year.
+The Disney Conservation Fund is supporting the International Crane Foundation's efforts to save Siberian cranes through population monitoring and protecting important stopover sites along the 3,000-plus-mile migration path the birds take each year.

 Bar-Headed Geese (Anser indicus)